 Homeowners often change their minds about building materials after the start of construction, and change orders are routine in residential construction.
 If policy limits are not properly adjusted to reflect the change in increased value, a loss could leave your client underinsured and with possible penalties.
 The Builders Risk Plan insured by Zurich offers additional protection to cover such change orders, helping homeowners to avoid possible coinsurance penalties if a claim should occur before the increase in completed value is properly reported to the provider.
 The added protection is done as a change order endorsement for additional coverage of up to 10, 20 or 30% increments should the total value increase during the policy term.
 The endorsement provides the insured with peace of mind knowing that coverage is in place if it is needed to protect them from additional loss.

-- Rate, quote and issue most policies online in minutes
+- Rate, quote and issue most policies online in minutes through our standard application, or utilize XPressBIND if the project is valued at $1M or less

 - Eligible projects: One-to-four-family unit homes, custom homes, modular homes and tract homes; structures with more than four family units are considered commercial construction